jsugarman/adp-stat-pusher/README.md

 Login when prompted and enter the manually gathered statistics into the appropriate fields and hit send.
 You will be directed to a page displaying a summary of the response from Performance platforms.

-Date passed can currently be viewed as JSON using the URL(s) below:
+Data passed can currently be viewed as JSON using the URL(s) below:

 ```
 https://www.performance.service.gov.uk/data/advocate-defence-payments-agfs/<endpoint>